Vevring (village)

-Indrevevring (also known as Vevring) is a village in Sunnfjord Municipality in Vestland county, Norway.
+Vevring is a village in Sunnfjord Municipality in Vestland county, Norway.
 The village is located on the northern shore of the Førdefjorden, about 20 km southeast of the village of Stavang (in Kinn Municipality) and about 10 km northwest of the village of Helle.
 The village of Kvammen (in Askvoll Municipality) lies directly south, across the fjord.

-The village of Indrevevring had a population (2001) of 143 residents.
+The village of Vevring had a population (2001) of 143 residents.
+The village is made up of two areas: Indre Vevring (lit. 'inner Vevring') and Ytre Vevring (lit. 'outer Vevring').

+History

-Indrevevring is the site of Vevring Church.
-It was the administrative centre of the old municipality of Vevring which existed from 1838 until 1964.
+The village of Vevring is the site of Vevring Church.
+It was the administrative centre of the old Vevring Municipality which existed from 1838 until 1964.